 - Use a combination of infant carrier, car seat and travel stroller.
 The author used an inexpensive travell system that allowed for the bucket car seat to be clicked into it and rolled through the airport, with an infant carrier tucked away in the diaper bag just in case.
 Bucket car seat stroller frame can also be a good solution).

-See also this post for some of the best travel gear for infants and babies.
+See also this post on the best travel strollers for airplanes.

 With a Toddler or Small Child: